Algorithms and Data Structures 2

 - Analyze, evaluate, and compare algorithms / data structures and in the light of this, select an appropriate algorithm / data structure for solving a given problem.

-- Modify algorithms and data structures to solve a given problem.
+- Modify algorithms and data structures from the course to solve a given problem.

 - Compare different algorithmic paradigms (fx. divide-and-conquer, dynamic programming, randomized algorithms, and flow algorithms) and select an appropriate one for solving a given problem.

-- Implement and test data structures and algorithms, and make appropriate tests and empirical analysis of them.
+- Implement and test data structures and algorithms.

 - Argue for choices made when solving a problem.